ChuckHill2/VideoLibrarian/Readme.md

 In the web page search box, enter the name of the movie.
 The results may find more than one entry.
 Verify by opening the relevant page.
-Click and drag the link from the Chrome, Firefox, or IE address bar to the folder with the matching movie.
-Click and dragging URLs is not supported in MS Edge.
-Go figure.
-You will have to create the new shortcuts via copy and paste.
+Click and drag the link from the Chrome, Firefox, or Edge address bar to the folder with the matching movie.

 ### First Time MovieGuide Startup